JakubCzarlinski/JakubCzarlinski/README.md

 - 👋 Hi, I’m @JakubCzarlinski
 - 👀 Worked with Python, Java, VB.Net, C#, C, a little bit of C++ and Lua alike.
 I have a fair bit of experience using DirectX9 - it is slightly dated, but I made a 3D tank game as a project.
-- 🌱 I’m currently working on RL project that learns to trade Etheruem.
+- 🌱 ~~I’m currently working on RL project that learns to trade Etheruem.~~ Currently working on teaching the Nybble Robot to walk using RL.
 - 📫 How to reach me: discord @chadlinski#6049.

 <!---